Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 It’s not just the prescription lenses that can give you a hard time getting used to new glasses.
 Ill-fitting frames are sometimes to blame, especially too-tight eyewear.
 This can mean the sides of your spectacles pressing uncomfortably into your temple or the nose pads digging into your nose bridge.
 It’s no wonder you feel a headache coming on!

-Even too-loose eyewear can be a pain in the neck, or more specifically, in the eyes.
+Even too-loose eyewear can be a pain in the neck or, more specifically, in the eyes.
 Having to constantly push the frames up and scrunching your nose to keep said eyeglasses in place becomes tiresome quickly.
 Not to mention that these facial actions may worsen other not-so-fun symptoms of eye strain and depth perception issues.

 Getting Used to New Glasses With the Same Prescription